nvdaes/placeMarkers/addon/readme.md

 *	control+shift+k: Copies the file name where the place markers data will be saved to the clipboard, without an extension.
 *	alt+NVDA+k: Opens a dialog with the bookmarks saved for this document.
 You can write a note for each bookmark; press Save note to save changes.
 Pressing OK you can move to the selected position.

+Note: Sometimes this doesn't work on browsers like Firefox.
+If it happens, please refresh the buffer pressing NVDA+f5 and try to use the dialog again, or move to the bookmark from the document using NVDA+k.

 ## Place markers Submenu (NVDA+N) ##